 Banners and flags, and musical instruments

-If you intend to take flags or banners to Hillsborough you must contact the Safety Officer (by phone on 03700201867 or e-mail firstname.lastname@example.org) in advance of the game.
+If you intend to take flags or banners to Hillsborough you must contact the Safety Officer (by phone on 03700201867 or e-mail firstname.lastname@example.org) at least 24 hours in advance of the game.
 A flame retardant certificate will be required.

 Behaviour - Fans Phone

 The Fans phone has been made available for supporters to report incidents.
 If you witness any incident of threatening, racist or anti-social behaviour this can be reported by calling 07963 138580.
 Alternatively speak to a steward.